Anthony Easthope asks,

 The Rouge Test

-The rouge test suggests that by around 18-24 months the identification between image and self has become relatively unified and coherent.
+The rouge test shows that by around 18-24 months the structuring effect produced by the identification between image and self has become relatively unified and coherent.

 In the rouge test a mark is made on the child’s nose before they are placed in front of the mirror.